hexagonit/hexagonit.recipe.download/hexagonit/recipe/download/README.txt

     ... md5sum = 821ecd681758d3fc03dcf76d3de00412
     ... """ % server)

-Ok, let's rerun the buildout.

     >>> print system(buildout)
-    Uninstalling sharedpackage.
     Installing package1.
-    package1: Using a cached copy from /sample-buildout/downloads/package1-1.2.3-final.tar.gz
-    package1: MD5 checksum OK
     package1: Extracting package to /sample-buildout/parts/package1

-You will notice that the MD5 checksum was correct.
-Also rerunning the buildout used the previously downloaded file from the ``downloads`` directory instead downloading it again from the net.

 Controlling the extraction process